Esophagectomy

 At Lee Health, we provide expert care for esophageal cancer and related conditions through advanced procedures like esophagectomy.
 This complex surgery offers patients a new chance at improved health and quality of life, supported by our skilled surgical team and compassionate care.

 An esophagectomy is a surgical procedure to remove part or all of the esophagus and the top portion of the stomach.
 The remaining stomach is reshaped into a tube and connected to the lower part of the esophagus, ensuring the digestive tract remains functional.
-Nearby lymph nodes are also removed as part of the procedure to ensure comprehensive care.
+Nearby lymph nodes are also removed as part of the procedure to ensure comprehensive care which can be completed with minimally invasive/robotic approaches in appropriate patients.

 The Esophagectomy Procedure